CodyReichert/awesome-cl/README.md

   the same ease as sphinx would a Python project.
 [GPL3][2]
 * [Codex](https://github.com/CommonDoc/codex) - A beautiful
   documentation system for Common Lisp.
 [MIT][200].
+* [Staple](https://github.com/Shinmera/staple) - a tool to generate
+  documentation pages using an HTML template.
+Uses the existing README, adds docstrings, crossreferences and links to the CLHS.
+[ArtisticLicense2.0][51].

 Markdown
 --------